angelsantamaria/realsense-ros/README.md

 LibRealSense supported version: v2.33.1 (see [realsense2_camera release notes](https://github.com/IntelRealSense/realsense-ros/releases))

+## IMPORTANT NOTICE

+**This branch contains a code refactor that allows several RealSense T265 simultaneously**

 ## Installation Instructions

 The following instructions are written for ROS Kinetic, on **Ubuntu 16.04** but apply to ROS Melodic on **Ubuntu 18.04** as well, by replacing kinetic with melodic wherever is needed.